We do not breed Scottish Folds, and we never will. Ever. Find out why...

 Scottish Fold Health Problems

-It has now been proven beyond doubt that all Scottish Fold cats suffer from pain, limb abnormalities and injures.
+It has now been proven beyond doubt that all Scottish Fold cats suffer from pain, limb abnormalities and injuries.
 Charities in the UK are now campaigning for this breed to be completely banned.
 We support this campaign.
-Scottish Folds suffer from:
+Scottish Folds have been found to suffer from:

 Reduced mobility and lack of movement